SilkRose/Pony/stories/creative-freedom/creative-freedom.md

 As more tears fall from my face, I hold Twilight tighter.
 An almost imperceptible chuckle escaping my lips.
 "Thank you, Twilight, you are a great friend."

+Twilight hugs me tightly, nuzzling me.
+"You've got to create for yourself.
+You've got to let go of failure and try your best.
+You've got to relax and not let it consume you."

+I don't respond, simply taking her words in as I hold her.

+"Let's get up and get you cleaned up.
+We can relax together so you're ready to make that next dress the best you can."

+I simply nod my head and Twilight helps me up.
+She wipes away my tears and gives me a warm, friendly smile.

+I smile back before giving her one last hug.
+"Thank you, Twilight."

+"You're welcome!"